San7o/mpi-hpp/README.md

-of MPI, look at [Boost.MPI](https://www.boost.org/doc/libs/1_86_0/doc/html/mpi.html), however the documentation states that "at present, Boost.MPI supports the majority of functionality of MPI 1.1" which is quite old since the last MPI version released is 4.x and I don't know what are they planning to do.
+of MPI, look at [Boost.MPI](https://www.boost.org/doc/libs/1_86_0/doc/html/mpi.html), however the documentation states that "at present, Boost.MPI supports the majority of functionality of MPI 1.1" which is quite old since the last MPI version released is 4.x and I don't know what the Boost folks are planning to do.

 ## Current State